cleavr/cleaverdocs/content/documentation/vc-profiles.md

 ### [Bitbucket](https://bitbucket.org/)

 Bitbucket is a product of Atlassian and as such, integrates well with their other line of products such as JIRA.

+## Setting Up Org Account

+If your projects are in an organization account, be sure to sign into the provider (GitHub, GitLab, Bitbucket) before adding the new VC profile in Cleavr.
+Adding a new VC profile will add the provider account you are currently logged into.

+When adding a GitHub profile, the GitHub verification screen will ask you to select which accounts to give Cleavr access to.
+If you don't grant Cleavr access in this screen, you can grant permission for Cleavr in GitHub, under your account settings > applications > authorized OAuth apps, locate Cleavr and then manage access.